Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Experimental Evaluation

 \subsection{Toxicity Prediction in Text}

-We further evaluate \ourmethod{} on a text classification task on the CivilComments dataset~\citep{borkan2019nuanced}.
-CivilComments consists of comments from online forums, and we use a subset of this dataset labeled with identity attributes (such as ``Male'', ``White'', ``LGBTQ'', etc.) and toxicity scores by humans.
+We evaluate \ourmethod{} on a toxicity prediction task on the CivilComments dataset~\citep{borkan2019nuanced}, which contains comments from online forums.
+We use a subset of this dataset labeled with identity attributes (such as \texttt{male}, \texttt{white}, \texttt{LGBTQ}, etc.) and toxicity scores by humans.
 The task is to classify each comment as toxic or not.
-Previous works have identified gender bias in toxicity classifier models~\citep{dixon2018measuring, park2018reducing, nozza2019unintended}.
-Therefore, we will simulate a causal model in the training dataset between the attribute ``female'' and toxicity, similar to \cref{subsec:experiments-face}.
-During observation, both attributes assume the same binary value.
-During interventions, toxicity takes value independent of ``female''.
-Input text comments are sampled according to these attributes.
-Similar to our facial attribute prediction experiments, we first extract features from the comments using BERT~\citep{BERT} and train the models on these features.
-Our model architecture consists of a linear layer to learn representations and a linear layer to predict toxicity.
+Since prior works have identified gender bias in toxicity classifier models~\citep{dixon2018measuring, park2018reducing, nozza2019unintended}, we will simulate a semi-synthetic causal model between the attribute \texttt{female} and toxicity: \texttt{female}$\rightarrow$ toxicity.
+During observation, both attributes assume identical binary values.
+During intervention, toxicity becomes independent of \texttt{female}.
+Input text comments are then sampled according to the attributes obtained from this semi-synthetic causal model.
+Similar to \cref{subsec:experiments-face}, we first extract features from the comments using BERT~\citep{BERT} and train the baselines on these features.
+The baseline architecture consists of a linear layer to learn representations and a linear classifier layer to predict toxicity.

-\cref{fig:civilcomments-main-result} compares the performance of \ourmethod{} against ERM-Resampled. \cref{fig:civilcomm-main-result-dep} shows that enforcing independence between interventional features minimizes the interventional feature dependence during testing, although its effectiveness drops as $\beta$ approaches 0.01.
-Yet, \ourmethod{} outperforms the baseline in terms of the accuracy drop during interventions (\cref{fig:civilcomm-main-result-perf}).
-We also note that \ourmethod{} becomes increasingly efficient in minimizing the interventional feature dependence as $\beta$ increases.
+\cref{fig:civilcomments-main-result} compares the performance of \ourmethod{} against ERM-Resampled. \cref{fig:civilcomm-main-result-dep} shows that enforcing independence between interventional features minimizes the interventional feature dependence during testing, although its effectiveness drops as $\beta$ approaches 0.01. \ourmethod{} still outperforms the baseline in terms of the accuracy drop during interventions~(\cref{fig:civilcomm-main-result-perf}).
+We also note that \ourmethod{} becomes more efficient in minimizing the interventional feature dependence as $\beta$ increases.
+The correlation between interventional feature dependence and $\text{Rel.}\Delta$ in \cref{fig:civilcomm-main-result-corr} further validates our hypothesis in \cref{subsec:dep-acc-relationship}.